ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 the inclusion proof MUST reference a STH that is within the acceptable freshness interval.

-Depending on the client's DNS provider, this mechanism may provide an appropriate intermediate layer that obfuscate's the linkability between the user of the client and the request for inclusion while at the same time providing a caching layer for oft-requested inclusion proofs.
+Depending on the client's DNS provider, DNS may provide an appropriate intermediate layer that obfuscates the linkability between the user of the client and the request for inclusion (while at the same time providing a caching layer for oft-requested inclusion proofs.)

 Also Tor.